 - Once the icing has firmed up, store the cookies in an airtight container, separating each layer with wax paper so they don't stick together.

-Source: This recipe for soft spice cookies is adapted from the wonderful cookbook, Once Upon a Tart . . .: Soups, Salads, Muffins, and More
+Source: This recipe for spice cookies is adapted from the wonderful cookbook, Once Upon a Tart . . .: Soups, Salads, Muffins, and More by Frank Mentesana

-If you liked these soft spice cookies you might also like:
+If you like these soft spiced cookies you might also like: